svenkubiak/mangooio/docs/routing.md

 Bind.serverSentEvent().to("/sseauth").withAuthentication();
 ```

 This requires an authentication cookie in the request.
 If the cookie is missing, the SSE connection will be rejected.
-More details on authentication can be found in the [custom authentication guide](https://docs.mangoo.io/custom-authentication.html).

 For further details, refer to the [Server-Sent Events documentation](https://docs.mangoo.io/server-sent-events.html).